-No Obligation under Condition on Findings 101 A licensee must provide the ERA with a performance audit conducted by an independent expert acceptable to the ERA, not less than once every 24 months.
-Electricity Industry Act Section 13(1) With the ERA's approval, Assurance Advisory Group (AAG) was appointed to undertake MSF's first Performance Audit for the period 19 December 2017 to 30 April 2021.
-Accordingly, MSF did not have any obligation to conduct a performance audit prior to 30 April 2021.
-Priority 4 Controls rating: N/P Compliance rating: N/R 102 A licensee must provide for an asset management system.
-Electricity Industry Act Section 14(1)(a) Through discussion with the Operations and Maintenance Manager and Lead Technician, and consideration of MSF's asset management system in operation during the period to 30 April 2021, we determined that MSF had provided for an asset management system from the time of the facility's commissioning in April 2020.
-Priority 5 Controls rating: N/P Compliance rating: 1 The EGL28 2021 Asset Management System Review report provides further detail on the effectiveness of MSF's asset management system during the period to 30 April 2021.
+No Obligation under Conditio n Findings 101 A licensee must provide the ERA with a performance audit conducted by an independent expert acceptable to the ERA, not less than once every 24 months.
+Electricity Industry Act Section 13(1) With the ERA's approval, Assurance Advisory Group (AAG) was appointed to undertake MPC's first Performance Audit for the period 31 August 2022 to 30 August 2024.
+Accordingly, MPC did not have any obligation to conduct a performance audit during the audit Compliance rating: N/R period.
+102 A licensee must provide for an asset management system.
+Electricity Industry Act Section 14(1)(a) Through discussion with the Operations and Maintenance Manager, and Site Electrical Technician (both Risen), and consideration of MPC's asset management system in operation during the period 31 August 2022 to 30 August 2024, we determined that MPC had provided for an asset management system during the audit period.
+Priority 4 Controls rating: N/P Compliance rating: 1 The EGL28 2024 Asset Management System Review report provides further detail on the effectiveness of MPC's asset management system during the audit period.
 103 A licensee must notify details of the asset management system and any substantial changes to it to the ERA.
-Electricity Industry Act Section 14(1)(b) At the commencement of this audit, MSF had not notified details of it AMS to the ERA as required by Electricity Industry Act Section 14 (1)(b) and therefore was non-compliant with this obligation.
-Through discussion with the Operations and Maintenance Manager, we determined that MSF had not recognised this obligation until the time of this audit and did not have a mechanism in place to ensure it recognised and dealt with licence compliance obligations in a proactive manner.
-The Operations and Maintenance Manager notified details of MSF's asset management system to the ERA on 5 July 2021.
-Recommendation 1/2021 MSF maintain a compliance register for all Licence obligations that require action in a prescribed timeframe, or when triggered by a relevant event.
-This register should be used as a working tool, Priority 4 Controls rating: C Compliance rating: 2 with tasks allocated to responsible staff.
-104 A licensee must provide the ERA with a report by an independent expert about the effectiveness of its asset management system every 24 months, or such longer period as determined by the ERA.
-Electricity Industry Act Section 14(1)(c) With the ERA's approval, AAG was appointed to undertake MSF's first Asset Management System Review for the period 19 December 2017 to 30 April 2021.
-Accordingly, MSF did not have any obligation to provide the ERA with a report on the effectiveness of its asset management system prior to 30 April 2021.
+Electricity Industry Act Section 14(1)(b) nt system and any MPC had complied with this obligation by notifying the ERA as part of its licence transfer application that MPC was to adopt the previous licensee's asset management system.
+As this is a priority 3 obligation, we assessed the adequacy of controls through enquiry with the Asset Manager, RES Group and found there to be no available reference in MPC's records to demonstrate MPC's awareness of and compliance with this obligation.
+When MPC next reviews and updates its documented asset management system to reflect its current organisational arrangements (particularly to recognise the roles of the Asset Manager and Asset Owner within the asset management system), MPC should consider whether any change constitutes a substantial change and if so, notify the ERA in accordance with Electricity Industry Act Section 14(1)(b).
+MPC has not implemented an effective mechanism to ensure it recognises and deals with licence compliance obligations in a proactive manner.
+Recommendation 1/2024 MPC implement an effective mechanism, such as a compliance register, for all Licence abligations that require action in a practribed timeframe, or when triggered by a relevant event.
+Priority 3 Controls rating: C Compliance rating: N/R obligations that require action in a prescribed timeframe, or when triggered by a relevant event.
+This register should be used as a working tool, with tasks allocated to responsible staff.
+104 With the ERA's approval, AAG was appointed to undertake MPC's first Asset Management System Review for the period 31 August 2022 to 30 August 2024.
+Accordingly, MPC did not have any obligation to provide the ERA with a report on the effectiveness of its asset management system during the audit period.
 Priority 5 Controls rating: N/P Compliance rating: N/R